Learn what to read now to best prepare yourself for GMAT Reading Comprehension

 3. Social Sciences

 A good reading plan for the GMAT should cover all four of these areas, and should all be material written at a high level of English usage.
-While reading a Wikipedia article about a science topic you don’t understand might stretch your mind, there’s no guarantee the grammar or the choice of vocabulary will be of the highest quality.
+While reading a Wikipedia article about a science topic you don’t understand might stretch your mind, there’s no guarantee that the grammar or the choice of vocabulary will be of the highest quality.

 The easiest area for which to make a recommendation is business, and there are more Reading Comprehension passages on this in the Official Guide than on any of the other three categories.
 If you are planning to go to Business school, get an MBA, and pursue a corporate career, you already should be reading the Wall Street Journal newspaper every day and the Economist magazine every week.
+I also recommend Bloomberg Businessweek.
 If you have never taken economics, it would be worthwhile to get either an Economics text book or some other introductory books, such as Yoram Bauman‘s Cartoon Introductions to Micro and Macroeconomics.
 Those latter two books may not be at the highest level of English usage, but if you are lacking a strong background in economics, those books would be an excellent way to catch up.

 For both the physical and biological sciences, Scientific American is an excellent source.
-If you have a relative weak background in the natural sciences in general, pushing yourself through Scientific American articles could be excellent training for wrestling with similar passage on the GMAT.
+If you have a relatively weak background in the natural sciences in general, pushing yourself through Scientific American articles could be excellent training for wrestling with similar passage on the GMAT.
 If you are more ambitious, get your hands on a textbook (borrow from a friend or from the library) and force yourself to read a couple chapters.

 How to read for the GMAT